ShirelleW/Multiverse-Final-Portfolio/README.md

 # Multiverse Final Portfolio

-Here is a brief collection of projects that I've worked on during my time as a Multiverse software wenigneering apprentice
+Here is a brief collection of projects that I've worked on during my time as a Multiverse software engineering apprentice.

 ## Overview